DynamoDS/DynamoPrimer/en/12_Best-Practice/12-3_Scripting-Reference.md

   **Unmanaged Objects:**

   When using Dynamo's Geometry library *(ProtoGeometry)* from Python or C#  geometry objects that you create will not be managed by the virtual machine, and the memory of many of these objects will need to be cleaned up manually.
-To cleanup native or unmanaged objects you can use the **Dipose** method or the **using** keyword.
+To cleanup native or unmanaged objects you can use the **Dispose** method or the **using** keyword.
 See this wiki entry for an overview: [https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development#dispose--using-statement](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development#dispose--using-statement).

   You only need to dispose unmanaged resources that you don't return into the graph or store a reference to.
 For the rest of this section, we'll refer to these objects as *intermediate geometry*.
 You can see an example of this class of object in the code example below.
 This zero touch C# function **singleCube** returns a single cube, but creates 10000 extra cubes during its execution.
 We can pretend this other geometry was used as some intermediate construction geometry.